Croionxx/Grade-predictor/README.md

 ## **3. Streamlit-Based User Interface (`streamlit_app.py`)**

 This script provides an interactive web-based interface for users to input student data and predict the final grade (G3) using the trained model.
+To use the model as is visit https://grade-predictor-5ztnvbxweavguai9xrnwsu.streamlit.app/ .

 ### **How it Works**
 1. **Interactive UI**: